Doc0x1/vultr-startup-script/README.md

-# This is just a startup script for use with vultr machines.
+# This is just a startup script for use with vultr linux, primarily for machines with a debian based distro installed.

-# Currently untested, mind you.
+## Currently only slightly tested.

+## Seems to work though.